 Other meningitis vaccines

-- The current immunisation programme in the UK targets babies, children and adults who are most at risk; this includes health workers and those who have been in contact with someone who has TB
+- The current immunisation programme in the UK targets babies, children and young adults who are most at risk; this includes health workers and those who have been in contact with someone who has TB.

-- Meningococcal group W has caused outbreaks of disease in pilgrims travelling to Hajj or Umrah and it is now a legal requirement that these visitors are vaccinated before entering Saudi Arabia
+- Meningococcal group W has caused outbreaks of disease in pilgrims travelling to Hajj or Umrah and it is now a legal requirement for those entering Saudi Arabia.